 The other day, I made a #shorts video on how to remove squeeze out.
 Maybe one of these tips will help you.
 Check out this video below.

-A second way to remove excess glue is to wait until the glue has dried.
-In most cases, you can remove the excess glue after waiting about 30 to 60 minutes.
+A second way to remove the glue is to wait until the glue has dried.
+In most cases, you can remove the glue after waiting about 30 to 60 minutes.
 When the glue has acquired a darker color, you can then remove it with a sharp chisel.
-This way of removing excess glue ensures that almost all glue can be removed without making a mess.
+This way of removing glue ensures that almost all glue can be removed without making a mess.
 This way makes for a lot less work than cleaning up wet glue.

 Once the squeezed-out glue has been removed, there is a chance that there is still some wood glue hidden in the top layer of the wood.
 It may not be visible immediately, but only later when you apply stain or finish, and then it’s too late to do anything about it, of course.